-I started getting interested in electronic drums a few years ago when I met the Yamaha DTX series.
+I started getting interested in an electronic drum a few years ago when I met the DTX series.
 The DTX400 series comes as Yamaha’s most affordable entry-level products.

 Both of these options are great.
-They have a wonderful feature electronic drum set suited for home use.
-The 400K features low noise bass drum control without a beater.
+They have a wonderful feature electronic drum set suited for home use with a bass drum pedal.
+The 400K kit features low noise bass drum pedal control without a beater.

 Who is the Yamaha DTX450K for?

 This is a company known for creating high-end drum kits.
 And I think it was Alesis made them start producing entry-level kits.
 The DTX450K is such a kit.

 - A beginner.
 If you are looking to enter into the drumming real, you need something affordable, yet quality.
 This is why the DTX450K may be an ideal choice.
 It is a typical five-piece configuration with three cymbals.